deltaryz/sharez/README.md

 Finally.
 Your desktop recording prayers have been answered.

-This is a [ShareX](https://getsharex.com/)-inspired video recording utility for Linux/X11, engineered for ease-of-use and convenience.
+This is a [ShareX](https://getsharex.com/)-inspired video recording utility for Linux/X11, engineered to minimize required clicks/keypresses and be friendly to scripting and automation.

 ![Demonstration of script usage](img/demo.gif)